maatouk/constrKriging/README.md

 Maatouk, H., Roustant, O., and Richet, Y. (2015).
 Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints.
 Procedia Environmental Sciences, 27:38–44, 2015.
 Spatial Statistics conference 2015

 Bay, X., Grammont, L., and Maatouk, H. (2017).
 A New Method For Interpolating In A Convex Subset Of A Hilbert Space.
-Computational Optimization and Applications.
-Doi: 10.1007/s10589-017-9906-9
+Computational Optimization and Applications 68(1):95-120